rightjs/rightjs-home/docs/en/home.md

     </p>
     <p>
-      On one side RightJS has a really nice and simple, easy to write and read syntax that makes it a snap to use and extend, even for noobs.
-An on the other, it supports multiple paradigms and has extensive OOP and FP features that will make any tough professional happy.
+      On one side RightJS has a really nice and simple, easy to write and read syntax that makes it a snap to use and extend even for noobs.
+An on the other, it supports multiple paradigms, has extensive OOP and FP abilities along with other features that will make any tough professional happy.
     </p>
     <p class="bottom-link">
       <%= link_to "Getting started", tutorial_path('getting-started') %>